The Clear Edge

 Why all three matter:

-20+ delegatable hours ensures hire has full-time work (or nearly full) that’s clearly scoped.
-Below 20 hours, you’re hiring part-time or creating a job that’s too small to matter.
+• 20+ delegatable hours ensures the hire has full-time (or near full-time) work that’s clearly scoped; below 20 hours, you’re hiring part-time or creating a job too small to matter.

-Unlocks growth proves hire is an investment, not an expense.
-If delegating just reduces your hours but doesn’t enable taking on more work or higher-value activities, you’re hiring for lifestyle, not growth - different calculation.
+• Unlocks growth proves the hire is an investment, not an expense; if delegating just reduces your hours without enabling more work or higher-value activities, you’re hiring for lifestyle, not growth — a different calculation.

 How to assess:

-• Only you: Requires unique expertise, client relationships, or strategic judgment that only you have
+• Only you: Requires unique expertise, client relationships, or strategic judgment only you have

-• Delegatable: Clear tasks that someone else could handle with training
+• Delegatable: Clear tasks someone else could handle with training

 • Waste: Shouldn’t be done at all